JohnLu2004/zulip/help/status-and-availability.md

 1. Click to select one of the common statuses, *or* choose any emoji and/or write a short message.

 1. Click **Save**.

+{tab|via-personal-settings}

+1. Click your profile picture on the top right.

+1. Click **Edit Status**.

+1. Click to select one of the most common statuses, *or* choose any emoji and/or write a short message.

+1. Click **Save**.